seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 *Enter Tailor*

 Come, tailor, let us see these ornaments;
-Lay forth the gown.
+Lay forth the gown. ...

 *Enter Haberdasher*

+...
 What news with you, sir?

 **Haberdasher**
 Here is the cap your worship did bespeak.

 **PETRUCHIO**
-Why, this was moulded on a porringer;
+Why, this was molded on a porringer;
 A velvet dish: fie, fie! 'tis lewd and filthy:
 Why, 'tis a cockle or a walnut-shell,
 A knack, a toy, a trick, a baby's cap: